Yaeltex/Kilomux-shield/README.md

 # KiloMux-Shield
-Repositorio para el KiloMux Shield para Arduino desarrollado en Yaeltex con colaboración de Jorge Crowe, del Laboratorio del Juguete, ambos ubicados en Buenos Aires, Argentina.
+This is the KiloMux Arduino Shield repository, developed by Yaeltex in collaboration with Jorge Crowe from El Laboratorio del Juguete, both located in Buenos Aires, Argentina.

-El KiloMux es un shield para Arduino UNO que expande la cantidad de entradas y salidas usando multiplexores e integrados 74HC595 y permite la comunicación via MIDI, ya sea por USB o por hardware.

-Se tienen 16 salidas digitales (por ahora sin PWM) y 32 entradas con la posibilidad de combinar 16 digitales y 16 analógicas o 32 analógicas o 32 digitales.
-El shield tiene también 4 pines digitales libres (2, 3, 12 y 13 en la v1 y 10, 11, 12 y 13 en la v2),
-pensado para conectar un sensor de ultrasonido y un botón y un LED para su activación.

-En el repositorio se encuentra el código de Arduino que realiza la lectura de las entradas, con funciones para enviar los datos usando la librería MIDI de Arduino, o por serial y que recibe datos por MIDI o serial y enciende las salidas correspondientes.

-Se pueden encontrar las librerías de código necesarias para el funcionamiento del sketch, que son la MuxShield (modificada de la de MayhewLabs), MIDI (Arduino) y NewPing (para el sensor de ultrasonido).

-También se encuentra en el repositorio entero de HIDUINO, el firmware necesario para envíar MIDI por USB y que la PC reconozca a la Arduino como un dispositivo MIDI.
-En la carpeta "hiduino-master" se puede encontrar un tutorial para recompilar (y renombrar) el firmware y para cargarlo en la Arduino.

-Si tenes dudas, sugerencias o comentarios acerca del shield, escribi a franco@yaeltex.com.ar.

-Saludos!
+KiloMux is an Arduino UNO shield which expands the number of inputs and outputs using multiplexers and 74HC595 ICs and allows MIDI communication via USB or hardware.

+It has 16 digital outputs (without PWM for the moment) and 32 inputs with the possibility to combine 16 digital and 16 analog or 32 analog or 32 digital inputs.
+The shield has also 4 free digital pins (2, 3, 12 and 13 in v1, and 10, 11, 12 and 13 in v2), intended to connect an ultrasonic sensor, a button and an LED for its activation.

+In the repository you can find the Arduino code in charge of reading the inputs - with functions to send data using the Arduino MIDI library or via serial - and receiving data via MIDI or serial and turn on the corresponding outputs.

+The code libraries necessary for the sketch functioning area also available: the MuxShield (a mod of MayhewLabs' library), MIDI (Arduino) and NewPing (for the ultrasonic sensor).

+You can also find the whole HIDUINO repository - the firmware to send MIDI via USB and allow PC to recognize the Arduino as a MIDI device.
+In the "hiduino-master" folder you can find a tutorial on how to recompile (and rename) the firmware and load it into the Arduino device.

+If you have any questions, suggestions or comments about the shield, email us at franco@yaeltex.com.ar.

+Cheers!